radical-cybertools/radical.owms/docs/source/configuration.rst

         }
     }

-.. note:: These settings should be sufficient to run the examples in the TROY tutorial.
-Beyond that, the rest of this Chapter provides details on additional settings for TROY and its plugins.
+.. note:: These settings should be sufficient to run the examples in the RADICAL-OWMS tutorial.
+Beyond that, the rest of this Chapter provides details on additional settings for RADICAL-OWMS and its plugins.

 Referencing Settings in Workloads
 =================================